Parthenogenesis

-Parthenogenesis is a form of asexual reproduction in which the embryo develops directly from an egg without need for fertilization.
-It occurs naturally in some plants, algae, invertebrate animal species (including nematodes, some tardigrades, water fleas, some scorpions, aphids, some mites, some bees, some Phasmatodea, and parasitic wasps), and a few vertebrates, such as some fish, amphibians, reptiles, and birds.
-This type of reproduction has been induced artificially in several animal species that naturally reproduce through sex, including fish, amphibians, and mice.
+Parthenogenesis occurs naturally in some invertebrate animal species (including nematodes, some tardigrades, water fleas, some scorpions, aphids, some mites, some bees, some Phasmatodea, and parasitic wasps), a few vertebrates, such as some fish, amphibians, reptiles, and birds, and some plants and algae.
+It has been induced artificially in several animal species that naturally reproduce through sex, including fish, amphibians, and mice.

 Normal egg cells form in the process of meiosis and are haploid, with half as many chromosomes as their mother's body cells.
 Haploid individuals, however, are usually non-viable, and parthenogenetic offspring usually have the diploid chromosome number.
-Depending on the mechanism involved in restoring the diploid number of chromosomes, parthenogenetic offspring may have anywhere between all and half of the mother's alleles.
+Depending on the mechanism involved in restoring the diploid number of chromosomes, parthenogenetic offspring may have anything between all and half of the mother's alleles.
 In some types of parthenogenesis, the offspring that have all of the mother's genetic material are called full clones and those having only half are called half clones.
 Full clones are usually formed without meiosis.
-If meiosis occurs, the offspring get only a fraction of the mother's alleles since crossing over of DNA takes place during meiosis, creating variation.
+If meiosis occurs, the offspring get only a fraction of the mother's alleles, since crossing over of DNA takes place during meiosis, creating variation.

-Parthenogenetic offspring in species that use either the XY or the X0 sex-determination system have two X chromosomes and are female.
+Parthenogenetic offspring in species that use either the XY or the XO sex-determination system have two X chromosomes and are female.
 In species that use the ZW sex-determination system, they have either two Z chromosomes (male) or two W chromosomes (mostly non-viable but rarely a female), or they could have one Z and one W chromosome (female).